offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 `{bm} /(Operation\/Operational Climate)_TOPIC/i`

-The H2S is recommended to be operated in temperatures between between 15-30C (60-85F).
+The H2S is recommended to be operated in temperatures between 15-30C (60-85F).
 If the temperature is ...

- * < 15C, there may be issues with adhesion to plate and / or weaken layer bonding
+ * < 15C, there may be issues with adhesion to the build plate and / or weaken layer bonding
- * \> 30C, there filament may soften before reaching hotend, increasing risk of extruder or nozzle clogs.
+ * \> 30C, filament may soften before reaching hotend, increasing risk of extruder or nozzle clogs.

-The chamber has an assortment of fans and vents to circulate cool air / blow out hor air (e.g., chamber exhaust fan, auxiliary part cooling fan, and chamber intake vent), but in warmer climates that may not be enough. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/224`
+The chamber has an assortment of fans and vents to circulate cool air / blow out hot air (e.g., chamber exhaust fan, auxiliary part cooling fan, and chamber intake vent), but in warmer climates that may not be enough. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/224`

 ## Auto-calibration